9 Types of Parent-Adult Child Estrangement

 Rachel, age 52: adult son caught in drugs, lying.
 Parent needs self-protection

 At 52, Rachel loves her 27-year-old son deeply, but over the past several years his life has become increasingly chaotic.
 He lies easily, disappears for days, asks for money under false pretenses, and blames others when confronted.
 More than once, he has stolen from family members and then denied it.
 Rachel has tried compassion, second chances, rides to appointments, and practical help, but the pattern continues.
 Eventually, she limits contact and stops giving him access to her home and finances for self-protection (Type 4).
-At the same time, her son begins pulling away too—not because he is healthy and independent, but because addiction, manipulation, and shame are driving the rupture in a more complex pattern (Type 7).
-Reapproachment would require sobriety, honesty, accountability, treatment engagement, and safer boundaries.
+At the same time, her son also pulls away, not from healthy independence but from addiction, shame, and avoidance, creating a more complex pattern (Type 7).
+Relationship repair would require sobriety, honesty, accountability, treatment engagement, and safer boundaries.
 Love may remain strong, but trust cannot be rebuilt on denial.

 Monica, age 58: helicopter parenting, control, and adult child self-protection